dmbarbour/wikilon/docs/AwelonLang.md

 * Awelon has a simple, Forth-like syntax.
 This lowers barriers for [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
 Editable views can support domain-specific notations or allow interactive editing of Awelon via forms or graphs.
 This feature combines nicely with rewriting and lazy linking, enabling the same views to apply to results.

 * Awelon has a simple, pure, and portable semantics.
-There are only four primitive computation combinators.
-Scope is easy to control, so security risks are minimal when sharing code within a community.
-Programs are concatenative, to simplify composition and decomposition.
-Performance is achieved via annotations and acceleration of useful models, as opposed to ad-hoc integration of primitive types or FFI.
+Programs are concatenative, which simplifies composition and decomposition.
+Scope is easy to control, which simplifies sharing of code and integration of untrusted code.
+Performance is achieved via annotations and acceleration of useful models, as opposed to ad-hoc language extension with primitive types or FFI.

+* Awelon is structured in terms of hierarchical, self-contained dictionaries instead of packages and libraries.
+The self-contained dictionary ensures control and versioning of deep dependencies, while hierarchy enables robust integration and maintenance of independently developed resources.
+This structure encourages community curation instead of individual ownership.

 * Awelon scales easily, leveraging uniform serializability with other features.
 Lazy linking enables larger than memory structures.
 This extends dynamically with stowage annotations to move large objects to disk and reference them by secure hash word.
 Pure evaluation allows memoization for spreadsheet-like incremental computations, and this extends readily to stowed objects.
 Acceleration of Kahn process networks would extend Awelon to long-running distributed systems computations.

-Awelon also experiments with [application models](ApplicationModel.md).
-There is a preference for RESTful approaches - documents, publish subscribe, tuple spaces, etc. - where application state is integrated with the codebase.
+Awelon also experiments with alternative [application models](ApplicationModel.md).
+There is a preference for RESTful approaches - documents, publish subscribe, tuple spaces, etc. - where application state is integrated with a codebase and maintained by a community of human and software agents.

 In any case, Awelon diverges significantly from conventional language design.
-It isn't just a new language, it's a new way of thinking about programming that unites ideas from spreadsheets and functional programming and web services.
+This isn't just a new language, it's a new way of thinking about programming that uses ideas from spreadsheets, functional programming, and web services.
 Awelon does not attempt to integrate directly with existing systems - there is no FFI, for example.
 But indirect systems integration is feasible through web services, software agents, and compilation between languages.

 ## Primitives